baptisteArno/facebook-login-nestjs-example/README.md

-# facebook-login-nestjs-example
-An end to end example of how to make facebook login works with NestJS
+# A working end to end example of Facebook login using NestJS

+Replace with your Facebook App ID & Secret :

+- /frontend/src/components/Logins.js
+- /backend/src/auth/facebook.strategy.ts